Can Sean McVay do for Jared Goff what he did for Kirk Cousins?

 They still need a lot more time together, but the hope is that Goff develops similarly to Cousins.
 Cousins called McVay a "quick thinker" with a "sharp mind," but one who is also "highly organized" and a "great communicator."
 It may sound like standard compliments, but it truly is a rare package.

 Asked how Goff can benefit from McVay, Cousins said: "Well, I think Sean has experience working with another young quarterback in myself.
 He knows what it’s like to try to teach his system to somebody who’s new to the league and new to starting, so this is not the first time around for Sean along those lines.
 And Jared has all the talent in the world, you know, with the arm talent.
-And that certainly gives them a great chance, because that doesn’t limit what Sean can do from a play-calling standpoint."
+And that certainly gives them a great chance, because that doesn’t limit what Sean can do from a playcalling standpoint."